MOARdV/AvionicsSystems/README.md

 this pod is the current pod, and it is mostly feature complete.
 Note that you may need to so some config file tweaking for this pod if you're going to play with it a lot, since it was last updated for KSP 1.0.5.

-You will need to download and install [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-130-module-manager-281-june-29th-2017-with-n-cats-physics/), the Yarbrough08 command pod, and a development build of the ASET Props in order to fly this IVA.
+You will need to download and install [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-130-module-manager-281-june-29th-2017-with-n-cats-physics/), the Yarbrough08 command pod, and
+ASET Props Pack v1.5 or later in order to fly this IVA.

 ## What about RPM?